 You must have received an email from Alyssa Chase (email@example.com) inviting you to submit a full application in order for your proposal to be accepted.

-The grant is explained below, along with the application process, applicant qualification requirements, instructions, timeline for the review process and submission requirements.
+The grant program is explained below, along with timeline for the review process, eligibility requirements, and application instructions.

 Timeline for 2013 PHA Proof-of-Concept Grants

 |May 10, 2013||Deadline for submission of letters of intent|

 |Mid-Late June||Applicants will receive official notification on their LOI’s|

 |July 19, 2013||Submission deadline for full grant applications|